 - Limit fat, sugar, and refined flour.

 - Try to use healthier cooking methods whenever possible, such as steaming instead of frying.

-- Find cardiovascular physical activities (such as walking or bicycling) that you enjoy, and do strength building exercises if muscle mass has been lost.
+- Find cardiovascular physical activities, such as walking or bicycling, that you enjoy, and do strength building exercises if you have lost muscle.
 However, check with your doctor before beginning a new type of exercise or increasing your amount of physical activity.